robertdc2/IS-160-AI-In-Business/README.md

 Assesment of the Output:

-Readers exploring MDPs can grasp the fundamental principles behind sequential decision-making, aiding them in developing strategies and algorithms for decision-making in uncertain and dynamic environments, thus contributing to the creation of more efficient AI systems.
+Readers exploring Markov Decision Process can grasp the fundamental principles behind sequential decision-making, aiding them in developing strategies and algorithms for decision-making in uncertain and dynamic environments, thus contributing to the creation of more efficient AI systems.